 Research provides the knowledge to support Bravehearts’ lobbying and legislative reform initiatives to promote the safety and protection of our children and communities.
-Bravehearts actively conducts research that promotes an evidence-based approach to addressing child sexual assault.
+Bravehearts actively conducts research that promotes an evidence-based approach to addressing child sexual assault and exploitation.
 Through our research initiatives, we strive to make an original contribution to the knowledge and understanding of this horrendous crime through ensuring that the voices and rights of children and victims are heard and that their contributions are included in the debate and development of community and government responses.

 Our research team works collaboratively with knowledge partners including leading researchers, Universities, State & Federal government departments and agencies, and is supported by our Executive Research Advisory Board.